Stratovarius: Hiatus, Stratovarius and Tolkki's departure (2004–2008)

 As Tolkki held the rights to the name Stratovarius and all its royalties, it was his initial intention to completely disband Stratovarius.
 However, on 20 May 2008 he agreed to sign over the rights to the name Stratovarius and all its royalties to Timo Kotipelto, Jens Johansson and Jörg Michael (though Michael was initially against using the name Stratovarius), allowing Stratovarius to continue on without him.
-Tolkki later took the songs he wrote for the R..R.. sessions and formed the band Revolution Renaissance, using the R...R... to form the name of the band, instead of the album.
-Stratovarius eventually found a replacement guitarist with Matias Kupiainen, and soon after began work on their next album.
+Tolkki later took the songs he wrote for the R...R... sessions and formed the band Revolution Renaissance, using the R...R... to form the name of the band, instead of the album.
+Subsequently, on August 22, 2008, news appeared on Stratovarius' official website that the remaining members of the band had chosen a new guitarist to replace Tolkki: Matias Kupiainen, with whom they recorded a new album initially called King of Nothing, but later renamed Polaris.